Skip to primary navigation Skip to content Skip to footer

 We honed our craft of teaching and touring

 Many of us started as students here.
-We know it takes real skill to confidently paddle NYC.
-We teach Kayak Basics and SUP Basics in four 2-hour classes to help newcomers develop proficiency.
-Students who finish these lessons are ready to go on exhilarating longer tours.
-We offer affordable rentals in the cove and beginner sightseeing tours for fun, sun, and scenery.
+We know it takes real skill to confidently navigate NYC.
+We teach sea kayaking and paddleboarding in three 2.5-hour classes to help newcomers develop proficiency.
+Class graduates are ready to go on exhilarating adventures.
+We offer low-cost public rentals and beginner river trips for fun, sun, and scenery.

 We continue to manifest an extraordinary lifestyle

-Modern life is more or less predictable, controlled, and machine-assisted.
-Come discover the unpredictable, unwieldy, and physically strenuous side of life.
+Come discover the unpredictable, unwieldy, and bold side of life.
 Words can’t explain what zooming on the water connects us with…something inexplicably great that brings awe and excitement.
 All while in New York City.

 We hope to see you on the water!